keithrbennett/life_game_viewer/README.md

 lib/main.rb
 ```

-It is also available via the standard gem repository, so you can just do:
+### Under Construction:

-You can also use it as a gem.
-It will be made available on the standard
+You can also use it as a gem by 'gem build'ing it
-gem repository (if it is not already), or you can 'gem build' it
-from the project root on the command line.
+from the project root on the command line. (it's not yet available
+on RubyGems).
 Then in your code (or in JRuby's irb) you can do:

 ```ruby
 require 'life_game_viewer'